IsraelOrtuno/permalink/readme.md

-# Laravel Permalinks and SEO
+# Advanced Laravel Permalinks And SEO Management

 This package allows to create dynamic routes right from database, just like WordPress and other CMS do.